jocoder22/Users-Logs-Analysis/README.md

 # PURPOSE:
-This purpose of this project is to analyze PostgreSQL database to reach business conclusion using an internal using tool.
-The internal reporting tool is a Python program using the psycopg2 module to connect to the database.
+This purpose of this project is to analyze PostgreSQL database to reach business conclusion using an internal reporting tool.
+The internal reporting tool is a Python program using psycopg2 module to connect to the database.

 # BACKGROUND:
 The database is from a newspaper website.
 The database contains newspaper articles and web Sever log of activities on the site by readers.
 The log has a database row for each time a reader load a web page.